-Elastic Security is a highly interactive workspace designed for security analysts.
-It provides a clear overview of events and alerts from your environment, and you can use the interactive UI to drill down into areas of interest.
+The SIEM app is a highly interactive workspace for security analysts.
+It is designed to be discoverable, clickable, draggable and droppable, expandable and collapsible, resizable, moveable, and so forth.
+You start with an overview.
+Then you can use the interactive UI to drill down into areas of interest.

-The Hosts page provides key metrics regarding host-related security events, and data tables and histograms that let you interact with the Timeline Event Viewer.
-You can drill down for deeper insights, and drag and drop items of interest from the Hosts page to Timeline for further investigation.
+The Hosts view provides key metrics regarding host-related security events, and data tables and widgets that let you interact with the Timeline Event Viewer.
+You can drill down for deeper insights, and drag and drop items of interest from the Hosts view tables to Timeline for further investigation.

 Timeline is your workspace for threat hunting and alert investigations.